-Most incisions are covered with a product similar to superglue called Dermabond ,or covered with an elastic bandage.
+Most incisions are covered with a product similar to superglue called Dermabond.
 These incisions can be washed in the shower on the day after surgery.
 Letting water run over the incision and washing gently with soap and water is very safe beginning at that time.
-Soaking in a swimming pool or bathtub should be reserved for at least 7 days after surgery until more healing has occurred.
+Soaking in a swimming pool or bathtub should be reserved for at least 5 days after surgery until more healing has occurred.